OR AS WE CALL IT, THE BIG DECOMMISH

 • Your local government regulations

-In certain cases, it can be difficult to find qualified personnel capable of performing the decommissioning process, which may lengthen the timeline.
+In certain cases, it can be difficult to find qualified personnel capable of performing the solar farm decommissioning process, which may lengthen the timeline.
 Also, in some jurisdictions, there may be specific requirements before you can dispose of or recycle solar panels, which may affect your timeline.

 Solar panels can degrade over time due to a number of potential causes, including: